 It’s hard to make a ghost story that’s different.
-More than most other sub-genres in horror, they rely on very similar tropes and structure in order to work.
-Most of them are set around a house where there was some kind of tragic incident.
-Someone moves into this home looking for a fresh start and then unexplainable things begin to happen.
-They get weirder and weirder until the person being tormented either leaves, dies, helps the spirits achieve rest, or outright destroys the property.
+More than most other sub-genres in horror, ghost stories rely on very similar tropes and structure in order to work.
+Most of them are set around a house where there is some kind of tragic incident.
+Someone moves into the home looking for a fresh start and then unexplainable things begin to happen.
+They get weirder and weirder until the person being tormented either leaves, dies, helps the spirit achieve rest, or outright destroys the property.

-That’s the path that most paranormal, haunted house movies follow.
+That’s the path that most paranormal/haunted house movies follow.
 But then there’s Steve Miner’s House.
-This technically follows all the traditional structure of your average haunted house movie and if all you have to go on is the title, you might go in thinking it’s the most generic one yet.
+This film technically follows all the traditional structure of your average haunted house movie and if all you have to go on is the title, you might go in thinking it’s the most generic one yet.
 Of course, it turns out that that’s not the case at all.

 But he can’t shake his nightmares and by the end, his haunted past and haunted present reveal themselves to be connected in surprising, inventive, and (admittedly) often impossible ways.
 That’s exactly what I love about this movie.
 It starts off very traditional, but as it goes on, it gets progressively weirder and weirder.

 The ghosts don’t look like normal ghosts.
 There’s some really extravagant FX work that definitely appealed to my tastes as a young fan and still does, even now.
 There are weird creatures all throughout this movie.
 There’s a demonic version of Cobb’s ex-wife.
 The main monster is a friend—not that we ever see him as much of a great guy to begin with—that Cobb left to die in Vietnam.

 As his aunt’s ghost tells him, this house knows everything about him.
 And even though it’s a bizarre twist, when you take that logic into account, it’s no surprise that Cobb’s two most traumatic experiences are so linked.
 His son didn’t disappear.
 He was stolen by the ghost of the man Ben left to die.